abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 difficulty with a particular person would probably seem insignificant.
 So I encourage everyone to frequently bring up these contemplations on death.
-And the next time you’re sitting on the ordination platform for pūjā, enjoy the beauty there, and consider, This pūjā may be my last.
+And the next time you’re sitting on the ordination platform for pūjā, enjoy the beauty there, and consider, *This pūjā may be my last.*

 # Approaching Gorillas

 ## Luang Por Pasanno • August 2012

-Bring mindfulness to your day-to-day activities.
+We are trying to bring mindfulness to our day-to-day activities.
 We need to keep reminding ourselves of that.
 It’s easy to say to ourselves, *Just be mindful.* But we hear it so often that it can seem trite and can lose its impact.
 The practice of mindfulness, the application of mindfulness, learning how to direct mindfulness, are key foundations of our practice and training.
 Once we learn how to establish and balance mindfulness, we can more clearly understand the mind and its reactions.

 The biologist George Schaller was the first person to study silverback mountain gorillas.
 People who read his studies were amazed that he was